SebDruon/cheatsheet_vim/README.md

-My vim cheatsheet
+# My vim cheatsheet

-If you are juste interested in the doc : it's here
+If you are just interested in the doc : it's [here](https://github.com/SebDruon/cheatsheet_vim/blob/master/cheatsheet_vim.pdf)

-If you want more, well, there's a Makefile ...
+If you want more, well, at least there's a Makefile ...

 Hope it helps :)